-Small warning- this is a long read (about 2400 words).
-This first post will cover the basics of some notable sting operations, such as who designed them and why.
-Later, I’ll talk more about people’s responses, and about the potential downsides of creating stings.
+Small warning- this is a long read (~2400 words).
+This post will cover some notable sting operations and what they intended to achieve.
+In another post, I’ll talk about people’s responses, and about the potential downsides of creating stings.

 What’s an unexpected connection between Seinfield, chocolate, Mad Libs and Star Wars?
-All have inspired scientific sting operations- missions designed to expose flaws with how scientific research is published and publicised.
+All have inspired scientific sting operations – missions designed to expose flaws in how scientific research is published and publicised.

-Scientific stings are interesting to me because they create a rare opportunity for conversations about scientific publishing to take place.
+Scientific stings are interesting to me because they create a rare opportunity to talk to people about scientific publishing.
 Everyone loves a takedown story, and the familiar setup and resolution of a sting can bring the unfamilar world of creating scientific research closer to non-scientists.

-While there have been thousands of different sting operations, some have made more waves than others.
-Many have targeted bad actors within academia- corrupt journals and conferences which focus on profit rather than knowledge- while others have taken aim at news media and even Google.
-Today I’ll be talking about the stings which have recieved the most media attention, and made the most impact.
+Although there have been thousands of different sting operations, some have made more waves than others.
+Many target individual bad actors such as corrupt journals or conferences which focus on profit rather than knowledge, while others have taken aim at larger enemies including news media and even Google.
+Today I’ll be talking about how some of the most well-known sting operations were developed.

 The “Sokal Affair”